The University of Aberdeen brand is our window to the world, but it also reflects who we are - a close-knit community united by an important mission

 |Success to celebrate|

-Have you, or a colleague, or one of your students, won an award or other accolade that we can celebrate (which does not need to be directly work-related).
-We are very keen to publicise the academic and personal achievements and stories of our diverse international community, including in your own home media.
+Have you, your colleague, or one of your students won an award or accolade that we can celebrate?
+Let us know - we want to publicise the academic and personal achievements of our community.

 If you think you have a story to tell.
 Fill in the form below and send it to firstname.lastname@example.org.